-As the neural network weights define a continuous refractive field $\hat{\eta}_\theta$ and its gradient $\nabla_x \hat{\eta}_\theta$, a rendered image $\hat{I}$ obtained by ray-tracing through its refractive field with Eqs. \eqref{eq:solveham} and \eqref{eq:render} can be understood as a function of the neural network weights $\theta$.
-Thus, to train the neural network, we solve a minimization problem whose objective is a mean-squared error between the observed image $I(i,j)$, and this rendered image $\hat{I}(i,j; \theta)$, plus a regularization term $\mathcal{R}(\theta)$ to enforce that our reconstructed field has an index of refraction close to 1 on the boundary.
+An overview of our pipeline is shown in Fig.~\ref{fig: pipeline}.
+To train the neural network weights $\theta$, we solve a minimization problem whose objective is a mean-squared error between the observed image $I(i,j)$, and the rendered image $\hat{I}(i,j; \theta)$, plus a regularization term $\mathcal{R}(\theta)$ to enforce a boundary condition of $\eta = 1$ on the cube's faces:

 This loss is fully differentiable with respect to model parameters $\theta$, allowing us to use gradient descent to solve the optimization.
-More details on boundary regularization can be found in the supplement.
+The term $\mathcal{R}(\theta)$ acts only as a constraint on the boundary conditions of the volume; unlike explicit regularizers, such as total variation, we rely on the implicit regularization from the neural field for our reconstruction.
+More details on the $\mathcal{R}(\theta)$ term can be found in the supplement.